 1. Influenza.
 This is probably the single most important vaccine for adults, and you need it every year.
 The vaccine is comprised of the top three or four strains of flu most likely to be prevalent in that year.
-It’s the equivalent of scientific fortune-telling as the strains must be chosen at least six months before the start of flu season in the U.S. This allows time to to mass-produce the vaccine and get it FDA approved.
-Thus, the vaccine isn’t always on the mark, but there’s enough partial protection conveyed that folks who get the flu shot, even if not fully protected from getting the flu, are very unlikely to die from it if they do contract the infection.
+The strains must be chosen at least six months before the start of flu season in the U.S., which allows time to to mass-produce the vaccine and get it FDA approved.
+Thus, the vaccine isn’t always on the mark, but there’s enough partial protection that folks who get the flu shot are very unlikely to die from it if they do contract the infection.

 2. Pneumonia.
-Forget everything you ever heard about getting pneumonia vaccines every six to nine years.
 The current recommendation is to get the “old” pneumonia vaccine (Pneumovax) and at least one year later get the “new” pneumonia vaccine (Prevnar 13).
 That’s all you need.
 Contrary to popular belief, the pneumonia vaccine does not protect you from getting pneumonia.
 It prevents you from dying from 24 different strains of streptococcal pneumonia bacteria—a very dangerous bacteria.
 This is not the streptococcus that causes strep throat.

 3. Shingles.
 This was a single vaccine, but now has an improved option of two doses over two to six months.
-There are some twists to this new option.
 You no longer need to have a proven history of prior chickenpox infection to get this vaccine.
 There is a benefit from the vaccine even if you have had outbreaks of shingles in the past (though you should wait at least six weeks after an episode to get the vaccine).

 Get the new two-dose series even if you have taken the previous single-dose vaccine because the newer version is more effective.
 If you are immunosuppressed (taking cancer treatments, certain rheumatologic drugs, or have an immunologic disorder) you should NOT get this vaccine, as it is a weakened live virus and could give a vulnerable person shingles.